We are all looking for teacher time-saving tips.

 I have compiled my favourite ideas in this blog post to help teachers save time so they have more time to spend with the people they love.

 This blog post contains affiliate links that are of no cost to the reader.
 If you make a purchase through the provided links this blog will receive a small commission to help with the financial costs of maintaining the site.

 Teacher Time-Saving Tips

 - Pick out your clothes the night before and have them ready to go.
-There are many hanging racks, over the door hooks or other systems that can help you properly store your choices.
-If you are really keen look at the weather for the week ahead and plan out all of your outfits.
+There are many hanging racks, over-the-door hooks, or other systems that can help you properly store your choices.
+If you are keen look at the weather for the week ahead and plan out all of your outfits.

 - Wear the same thing every Friday.
 If your school does not have a dress code then make Fridays a school spirit day.
 I wear jeans on Fridays and a school-themed t-shirt.
 You could also wear clothing that represents your favourite sports team or your alma mater.